christopherweiss/sass-style-guide/README.md

 * REVIEW: describe code that should be reviewed to confirm implementation

 #Extensions
-* feel free to use helper which makes your life easier
+* Feel free to use helper which makes your life easier
 * [Compass](http://compass-style.org/)
 * [Breakpoint](http://breakpoint-sass.com/)